US President Biden warns of 'high risk' of Russian invasion | DW | 17.02.2022

 He also warned that Russia would attempt disinformation campaigns through state media to spread "false alarms" and carry out a "fake or real" attack to claim a pretext for invasion.

-"The Russian government can announce today that Russia will not invade Ukraine, state it clearly, state it plainly to the world," Blinken said.
+"The Russian government can announce today with no qualification of equivocation or deflection, that Russia will not invade Ukraine," Blinken said.

 wmr/wd (Reuters, dpa, AFP)